cchandre/Polarimetry/README.md

 ### Thresholding/Mask Tab

-The thresholding/mask tab displays the total intensity (total = sum over the angle) of the first stack to be analyzed with a threshold specified in `ILow`.
+The thresholding/mask tab displays the total intensity (total = sum over the angle) of the stack to be analyzed with a threshold specified in `ILow`.
 The selected Dark component has been removed from the intensity (see Advanced tab for more information on the Dark).

 The value of `ILow` can be modified with the slider `ILow/Imax` (ratio of the selected `ILow` and the maximum total intensity indicated int he fluorescence tab).